-It’s Fall 2020 and working parents are still juggling a moving target…
+It’s 2022 and working parents are still juggling a moving target…

 It’s confusing and frustrating, but this is today’s reality and businesses can adapt and thrive.

 Parents are trying to balance their work and home responsibilities.
 How can employers be understanding while maintaining the bottom line?
 We’re all eager to get back to a predictable schedule, but we’re not there yet.
 Remain flexible, trust your employees and learn how your business can help working parents.

 Schools are following a more regimented schedule this fall compared to spring, but parental involvement is still required especially for those with younger kids.
 Develop a WFH policy that considers the unique challenges parents are facing.